Joseph-Gill/tax-backend/Readme.md

 # Django Social Media Backend Template

+## Usage
+1.Change HOSTNAME to you hostname in the nginx conf file for deployment.

+2.IMPORTANT!: Change the secret key in the prod.env or actually don't use a prod.env at all and inject all env variables you need from gitlab.

+## Features
 1.To see and test all endpoints use the postman collection included in /backend.
 Please keep it up to date!

 2.This template feature 3 independent modules: email, registration, social